-Alabama Captures National Title with Overtime Win Over Georgia
+Alabama captures national title with overtime win over Georgia

 He will be the starter in 2018, barring injury, and Alabama will be better for it.
 Now, just because he starred in a backup role in the title game isn’t itself a guarantee: Texas quarterback Garrett Gilbert was terrific in reserve in the Longhorns’ title-game loss to Alabama in early 2010, but he never came close to recapturing that performance.
 Maybe Tagovailoa will be different.

-But in the span of one half, Alabama went from worried in to confident about its situation at quarterback.
-The Tide found their missing piece.
+But in the span of one half, Alabama went from worried to confident about its situation at quarterback.
+The Tide found its missing piece.
 Doing so helped the program claim another national championship.
 It may also ensure that Alabama remains atop college football in 2018.

 Saban is known to take gambles, and also to have those gambles pay off.
 Two years ago, an onside kick against Clemson turned the game in the Tide’s favor.
 On Monday night, it was a change at quarterback that sparked Alabama’s latest title.
 There’s a reason he’s the greatest to ever do it.